 - Improved data transfer rules have been developed and implemented at the local level to ensure improved data collection. - Diagnostic forms are provided in two formats: hardcopy and automated (Excel with formulated fields).
 As another option, the Subgrantees' software vendors have developed electronic versions of CSD's assessment form compatible with their local systems.
 Subgrantees are encouraged to implement the automated or electronic applications for field use.
-These forms will help with standardization of data collection and provide added value in the field.
+These forms will help with standardization of data collection and provide added value in the field. - CSD conducted an electronic forms (eForms) pilot with several Subgrantees.
+The eForms pilot sought to ascertain how to overcome obstacles in replacing paper forms with virtual forms.
+The pilot concluded by Summer 2022.
+Most field forms are available electronically from RHA using the FastField platform.
+The front-end

-- CSD is currently conducting an electronic forms (eForms) pilot with several Subgrantees.
-The eForms pilot seeks to ascertain how to overcome obstacles in replacing paper forms with virtual forms.
-The pilot will conclude by Summer 2022 and CSD hopes to roll out the completed eForms in the Fall of 2022. - Between 2019 and 2020, CSD convened a Weatherization Improvement Project, whose sole purpose was to update the WIS and Field Guide.
+- vendors were also provided schemas for approximately one-third of the developed forms for integration into their platforms. - Between 2019 and 2020, CSD convened a Weatherization Improvement Project, whose sole purpose was to update the WIS and Field Guide.
 Subgrantees provided valuable input that CSD incorporated into the new TRM, which went into effect on February 1, 2021. - Online training was developed in lieu of the planned regional trainings for the new TRM.
 Virtual Q&A sessions were held, and a FAQ was created as a result of these session and posted to CSD's Local Agencies Portal. - CSD will alter its methods for allocating T&TA funds to Subgrantees.
 Under this new approach CSD will incorporate the use of a Planning Template to solicit detailed organization and workforce ramp-up plans and proposed budgets from subgrantees.
 Using subgrantee ramp-up plan submissions, CSD can make better assessment of subgrantee training needs, provide a better training response to meeting subgrantee training needs, and ensure a better distribution of T&TA funds to support successful completion of subgrantee ramp-up plans.